Cheryl-Lau/Cheryl-Lau.github.io/rhd_coupling.md

 #### Step 2: Go to your .bashrc

-Put in the following lines, if it's not already there:
+Put in the following lines, if it is not already there:
 ```
 # Phantom
 export SYSTEM=gfortran